SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/managing-assets.html.md

 1. Click the **Plus** button at the right of the top bar, then select **New group** from the menu. <br><br>
 <img src="/guides/images/users-guide/Cockpit/Cockpit_CreateGroup.png" name="Create group" style="width:50%;"/><br>
 2. In the window that comes up enter a unique group name to identify your group.
-3. In the "Device Search" field, enter the search criteria for the devices you might want to add to your group (e.g. "ublox").
+3. In the **Device Search** field, enter the search criteria for the devices you might want to add to your group (e.g. "ublox").
 A list of devices that match your search criteria will be displayed.
 4. Checkmark the devices you want to add from the list.
 5. Click **Create group with X device(s)** to finally create your new group.

 >**Info:** A group can be created with "0" devices in it.

-To add a new group as a child of an existing asset, navigate to its "Sub-asset" tab and click **Add Group** in the top menu bar.
+To add a new group as a child of an existing asset, navigate to its **Sub-asset** tab and click **Add Group** in the top menu bar.

 ### <a name="assigning-devices"></a>Assigning devices to groups